uwsbel/autonomy-research-testbed/docs/design/ros_workspace.md

 ### Principle 2: Metapackages and launch files organize vehicle spin up/tear down

-It is certainly possible that there exists multiple ART vehicles each with a different setup (i.e. different sensors, computational hardware, mission tasks etc.).
+It is certainly possible that there exists multiple ART vehicles each with a different setup (i.e. different sensors, computational hardware, mission tasks, etc.).
 Therefore, this principle helps to define which nodes are created and/or built as it depends on the specific vehicle platform in use.